bstncc/wordle_comcom/README.md

 *Almost.* I have written a wordle solver before, but have not used this exact design.
 I will also be looking up playwright syntax in some boring but specific sections.

 ## Time?
 Less than 1 hour (maybe ~45 minutes?) to leave time for discussion.
+(Plot twist it took the full hour and we didn't quite finish)

 ## Video?
 This will be linked after it is uploaded